Banda Cuisillos: History

-1997's "Te Amo" was up to that point the band's biggest selling album, earning the band another gold record.
-Three of the four singles from this album were ballads-"Te Quiero", "Te Amo", and "¿Por Que Te Fuiste?".
-(The third single, Muñequita, was a cumbia).
+1997's "Te Amo" was, up to that point, the band's biggest selling album, earning the band another gold record.
+Three of the four singles from this album were ballads: "Te Quiero", "Te Amo", and "¿Por Que Te Fuiste?"
+(The third single, Muñequita, was a cumbia.)
 Due to the huge success they were having with their ballads, the band decided to start focusing more on ballads and less on cumbias, which had been the mainstays of their albums up to this point.

-The band's sixth album "Acuérdate de mi!" is to this day the band's second-biggest selling album of all time, earning the band double gold status (meaning more than 200,000 copies were sold in the United States).
-The major changes on this album include more ballads (six out of the twelve tracks on this album are ballads) as well as the inclusion of electric guitar and a drum kit.
+To date, the band's sixth album "Acuérdate de Mi!" is the band's second-biggest selling album of all time, earning the band double gold status (meaning more than 200,000 copies were sold in the United States).
+Major changes on this album included more ballads (six out of the twelve tracks on this album are ballads) as well as the inclusion of electric guitar and a drum kit.
 Also, the band again changed their name, this time dropping the word "banda" to become simply Cuisillos de Arturo Macías, the name by which they are still known to this day.
 The major singles were "Acuérdate De Mi", "Ya No Me Mires Así" and "Es Amor Lo Que Hay En Ti".

-Their seventh album "A Veces Lloro", released in 1999, is still to this day the band's biggest selling album.
-It is the band's only platinum album.
+Their seventh album, "A Veces Lloro", released in 1999, is still the band's biggest selling and only platinum album.
 The major hit was the title track.
 This was followed up by "Hasta La Eternidad" in 1999, which would be the band's final gold record for seven years, which contained the big hit "No Se Lo Digas A Ella".

-In 2007, Cuisillos made their comeback in massive popularity with the title track from their 21st album, "Mil Heridas" written by Espinoza Paz, which became a huge hit in the United States and Mexico.
+In 2007, Cuisillos made their comeback to massive popularity due to the title track from their 21st album, "Mil Heridas," written by Espinoza Paz, which became a huge hit in the United States and Mexico.
 As a result, Mil Heridas became the band's first gold disc in seven years.
-Five out of twelve tracks were written by popular songwriter Espinoza Paz, and it is believed that this is the reason for this album's huge success.
+Five out of twelve tracks were written by popular songwriter Espinoza Paz, and it is believed this is the reason for the album's huge success.